 If you care about climate change, here are some things you can do:

 Prevent oil drilling in the Arctic.
 The extraction and use of fossil fuels coal, gas and oil contribute to climate change.
 Currently, wildlife living in the Arctic are in danger of falling in the crossfire of oil drilling there.
-Ask your members of Congress to protect the Arctic National Wildlife Refuge by writing to them:
+Trump has recently vowed to open up 90 percent of US coastal waters to offshore drilling.
+Urge your members of Congress to stop Trump and instead protect the Arctic National Wildlife Refuge, by writing to them:

 Here is a sample letter you can copy, paste and personalize: